rei/rei-cedar-docs/docs/components/breadcrumb/README.md

 ## Content
 - Always align breadcrumb labels with page names that are the destination of that breadcrumb
 - Incorporate keywords into page names and breadcrumbs to improve SEO
-- Align breadcrumb labels with words customers use while searching for products, events, adventures or expert advice
+- Align breadcrumb labels with words customers use while searching for products, events, adventures, or expert advice
 - Never include the current page in a breadcrumb path.
 Instead, display that label only as a page title
 - Guidelines for applying breadcrumb category names are found in the [REI Navigation Standards: Breadcrumbs](https://confluence.rei.com/display/NAV/Breadcrumb+Guidance) article
 - For items in multiple categories and no primary path has been identified, display the most relevant path: